-13. The development shall not be occupied until cycle parking shown on the approved plans has been implemented.
-Thereafter, the cycle parking shall be retained in accordance with the approved plans and shall be kept available for the parking of cycles at all times.
+09. Individual plots shall not be occupied until cycle parking shown on the approved plans for the relevant plot has been implemented.
+Thereafter, that cycle parking shall be retained in accordance with the approved plans and shall be kept available for the parking of cycles at all times.

-Reason: In the interests of highway safety ,residential amenity and sustainable development, in accordance with the National Planning Policy Framework.
+Reason: In the interests of highway safety, residential amenity and sustainable development, in accordance with the National Planning Policy Framework.